Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT

-To resolve this issue, we use a restricted version of KZG polynomial commitment scheme (see Appendix \ref{sec:rkzg}) that precludes a committed polynomial with a non-zero constant term, and hence, forcing the prover to only commit polynomials with zero constant terms.
-Thus, Step (5) in the above protocol can be skipped.
+To resolve this issue, we use a restricted version of KZG polynomial commitment scheme (see Appendix A) that precludes a committed polynomial with a non-zero constant term, and hence, forcing the prover to only commit polynomials with zero constant terms.
+Step (5) in the above protocol can be skipped.

 \item {\em Outsourcing to Prover}: The simple protocol requires the verifier to compute $s[z,y]$ and $\hat{k}[y]$.
 Rather than computing $s[z,y]$ and $\hat{k}[y]$ by the verifier, the computation can be outsourced to the prover or an untrusted helper, since $s[X,Y]$ and $\hat{k}[Y]$ are the public input.
 To verify outsourced computation, one needs the polynomial commitments of $s_Y[Y] \triangleq s[1,Y]$ and $\hat{k}[Y]$ in the setup (which can be prepared by the insurer in our application).
 Then, the outsourced helper commits to $s_X[X] \triangleq s[X,y]$, when given a random challenge $y$.
 The validity of polynomial commitment $s_X[X]$ can be verified by checking the equation: